Tips

 • Troubleshooting

-• Keep top level categories to roughly 5 to 8
+• keep top-level categories to roughly 5 to 8

-• Put your most common jobs first
+• put the most common jobs first

 URL structure rules: short, readable, problem first

-Rules that age well:
+Rules that usually age well:

 Internal linking: use “related articles” like a map, not a junk drawer